 Upon receiving an indication from the user to release the permission to send RTP media, the floor participant:

-1. shall send a Floor Release message towards the floor control server The Floor Release message:
+1. shall send a Floor Release message towards the floor control server.
+The Floor Release message:

 a. may include the first bit in the subtype of the Floor Release message set to '1' (acknowledgement is required) as specified in subclause 8.2.2;